aduy6522/EV_Registration/README.md

 This project is licensed under the Goldenowl.

 ---
 Replace `<repository-url>` with the actual URL of your repository.
 Feel free to further customize the content according to your project's specifics.
+Check CI/CD